Configuring garak

 Values given at the command line

-Config values given in a YAML file passed via
+Config values given in a YAML or JSON file passed via

 Let’s take a look at the core config.